-From mole and Mezcal to chocolate and chapulines (grasshoppers) — discover why Oaxaca is one of the world’s top food destinations on this culinary adventure.
+From mole and Mezcal to chocolate and chapulines (grasshoppers) — explore the magic of Oaxacan cuisine!

 - Adult Ages 18+

 - Eat a light lunch.
-There is plenty of food on the tour for a filling dinner.
+There is plenty of food for a filling dinner.

 - Tours occur rain or shine.
 Wear comfortable clothing, (hat, sunscreen) and good walking shoes.